 Henley is all about classy, family-friendly living, the perfect blend of small-town bustle and rural idyll.
-This is an area of exquisite scenery and splendid heritage sites (including Stonor Park, Greys Court and Mapledurham House).
+This is an area of exquisite scenery and splendid heritage sites (including Stonor Park, Greys Court and Mapledurham House), and, of course, it is the perfect place for enjoying the river.
 And, of course, it is the perfect place for messing about on the river.
 Henley Royal Regatta remains an elegant and exciting high point of the Season, and smaller Thames-side towns such as Pangbourne and Sonning are still redolent of the river’s Edwardian heyday.

 We cover an area bounded by the M4 in the south, the M40 in the north, the A404 in the east and the A34 in the west.
 It’s a prime territory that includes a wonderful array of idyllic villages and charming riverside towns.

 Property in Henley